dol-sensors-A-S/dol.IoT.Integrator.Cli/readme.md

 ## Running commands

 To run a command just write the command name after `dotnet run -- `.
-The -- is needed so the arguments added with -flags is passed along to this program and not the dotnet sdk.
+The -- is needed so the arguments added with -flags is passed along to this program and not the dotnet command itself.
 To see what a command expects, run the command with the -h flag.
 Example